What We've Learned About Women in Landscaping

 Last year, when we first interviewed female crew members in our company, some of the entry barriers they mentioned were overcoming gender stereotypes.
 Maria L. (Gardener Leader Assistant) said that when she came to the industry because she originally brought in her nephew to apply for a job.
 While he was applying, she became curious if women could also apply.
 She asked the receptionist and was met with an enthusiastic, “Yes!
 We do hire women!” and she submitted her application at the same time.
 Since then, she’s been working in both landscape maintenance and snow operations for over seven years.
 All it took was overcoming the stereotype that landscaping and snow operations work is only for men.

 This is born from an outdated assumption that women would not be suited to this type of work because they would find it challenging to complete some of the more physically demanding parts of the job, like heavy lifting or working with equipment and machinery.
 This assumption was always untrue and the women we’ve spoken to have had no difficulty safely completing their jobs’ demands.
-In fact, most included working with the equipment as one of their favorite parts of their job.
-2
+In fact, most included working with the equipment as one of their favorite parts of their job. women in landscaping

 Multiple female crew members stated that there is no difference between a man and a woman on a crew and they found the work environment to be respectful, but they acknowledged that it can be intimidating at first because the field is still so male-dominated.